Pete34/selpy-easy-add/README.md

 # Chrome extension to add links to Selpy via clicks

- ### Clicks easier then cut and paste for user.
+### Once installed user logs in and can send links to account with mouse click by opening add-on and clicking a button.

- ### Initial commit version 0.1
+### This is easier then cutting and pasting for the user.